Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 2024-02-18 (Sunday) (1502)

 HelloWorldController is the name we will give to the controllers that we are going to add to the project as part of this job.
-With the help of his laptop, Sharath initiated the project, and Shreyas and Parvindor are serving as his navigators thus far.
+With the help of his laptop, Sharath initiated the project, and Shreyas and Parvinder are serving as his navigators thus far.
 After that, we were able to modify the welcome method in the HelloWordControoler, and then we moved on to the subsequent procedure.

 TASK 3: Add a view